emberjs/rfcs/0278-template-only-components.md

 (with or without a JavaScript class) in the `/addon` folder, but exposing it for consumption in apps requires creating a corresponding JavaScript class in the `/app` folder to "re-export" the component.
-Therefore, in practice, it is not actually possible for addons to have a truely template-only component today (something to address in a future RFC).
+Therefore, in practice, it is not actually possible for addons to have a truly template-only component today (something to address in a future RFC).

 ## Leakage Of `Ember.Component` Semantics